 Issues

 All of the components have currently been designed assuming all US transactions.
-Is the Calculation Engine eventually going to be used by EES Europe, Canada, etc.and EES Japan also?
+Is the Calculation Engine eventually going to be used by EES Europe, Canada, etc.?

 Assuming that is the case, all of the components need to be redefined to